 Is the world truly deglobalizing or is globalization just changing ?

 Globalization refers to the increasing interconnectedness and interdependence of the world's economies, cultures, and populations, brought about by cross-border trade, investment, and the exchange of ideas and information.
 It is often associated with the movement of goods, services, and capital across national borders, but it also includes the spread of technology, communication, and cultural values.
-Globalization can have both positive and negative impacts on societies, economies, and the environment.
-Some of the key drivers of globalization include advances in transportation and communication technologies, the liberalization of trade and investment policies, and the expansion of international organizations.

 The process of globalization has a long history, with roots dating back to ancient times.
 However, the term "globalization" itself only emerged in the 20th century, and the current wave of globalization, often referred to as "neoliberal globalization," began to take shape in the 1970s and 1980s.